oscargonzalezdev/oscargonzalezdev/README.md

 Hi there 👋,

-I'm Oscar, a Web Developer and tech enthusiast passionate about the World Wide Web.
+I'm Oscar, a passionate Software Developer and tech enthusiast.

-I enjoy learning about new web technologies and helping to build web applications that make a positive impact on our lives.
+I love building web applications that bring ideas to life and make a positive impact.

-I also like to attend tech meetups and contribute to open-source projects.

-My motto is: the desire to learn is the desire to live.
+When I'm not coding, I like to explore new places, capture moments through photography, and spend quality time with my loved ones.

 <br/>